R o c k w e l l C o l l i n s T e n n i s L e a g u e cedar rapids, ia

 New this season:

-2) There will be 9 weeks of league play, no tournament.
+2) There will be 9 weeks of league play, no playoffs.
 The schedule will be posted every two weeks and will match players based on their performance and head-to-head stats with other players.

-Registration for the Summer/Fall league is open until August 25.
+Registration for the Summer/Fall league is now closed.
+Schedule will be posted shortly.

 Spring 2015 Awards: